 Skip to content

-HTTP headers are part of the HTTP protocol used to request web pages and responses from API endpoints and also to send the response (e.g. the web page or the API response).
-They are neither visible when viewing web pages in a browser nor when viewing the HTML source for a web page.
+HTTP headers are part of the HTTP protocol used to request web pages, request responses from API endpoints, and to send the response (e.g. from the web page or the API response).
+HTTP headers are not visible when viewing web pages in a browser nor when viewing the HTML source for a web page.

 X-hacker: If you’re reading this, you should visit wpvip.com/careers and apply to join the fun, mention this header.